Frequently Asked Questions

 Q. How do I know if I am eligible?

-A. You will receive a letter in the mail after your application has been reviewed by our student support specialists.
+A. You will receive an email after your application has been reviewed by our student support specialists.
 If your address has changed, call our office at 517-483-1199 or click here to submit your change online.
 You must also contact Enrollment Services to update your LCC student account.

 Q. If I know that I am going to be denied the Pell Grant, why